-- a. test A.3.8.2.1 shall be conducted at a location where the beacon has clear visibility to the available GNSS satellites; and - b. tests A.3.8.2.1 and A.3.8.2.2 shall be conducted with the beacon in all the configurations declared by the manufacturer in the application form (Annex G) consistent with the manufacturers operational instructions and in accordance with the guidance provided below.
+- a. test A.3.8.2.1 shall be conducted at a location where the beacon has clear visibility to the available GNSS satellites; and - b. tests A.3.8.2.1 and A.3.8.2.2 shall be conducted with the beacon in all the configurations required by Figure 4.2 as applicable per the manufacturer's declaration of Operational Configurations in Annex G.